Adult ESL Classes: Advanced

 Hoover Public Library 200 Municipal Drive, Birmingham, Alabama 35216

-Advanced-level ESL instruction for adult speakers of other native languages.
-Join us at the library for weekly Advanced English classes.
+Advanced-level ESL instruction for adult speakers of other native languages Join us at the library for weekly Advanced English classes.
 This class is free, and textbooks will be provided.
 Classes are taught by a TEFL-certified instructor.
 Placement tests are required.
 Email Kim at hvrefdesk@hooverlibrary.org with questions.
 To register, visit www.hooverlibrary.org/esl.
-LOCATION: Fitzgerald Room
+LOCATION: Fitzgerald & Shakespeare Rooms

 Info